11 Best Kids Activities in Scottsdale

 Kids will love to play on the unique playgrounds, Western Town Play Structure, or get ice cream from Hartley’s General Store.

 Admission to the McCormick Stillman Railroad Park is free.
 Tickets to ride the train and carousel cost $3 each, but children two and under ride free.
+Check out this list of free things to do in Scottsdale if you’re looking for more free activities like this one!

 2. Desert Botanical Garden